Laura05010/Medical_robotics_teleop_suturing/README.md

 4. Position the robot at the needle insertion point by fine-tuning joint values.
 5. Position the robot at the suturing board location by adjusting joint values, and ensure collision avoidance with nearby objects.
 6. Implement a keyboard command to twist the robot's 7th joint for performing skin puncturing and completing the suture loop procedure.

+While Laura focused on developing the general and precise modes, Puneet adjusted the joints to position the robot accurately at the needle and suturing board locations.
+Additionally, we collaborated closely on all tasks, engaging in pair programming to develop the main program and practicing suturing together.

+### Testing

+**For task 1:** We hit the suturing board box and the plastic stand from different directions to make sure it didn't jump out of place.

+**For task 2 and 3:** We made sure to be able to move the robot in all directions and used the operational modes to avoid joint limits being reached

+**For task 4:** We adjusted joint values to center the needle within the gripper accurately.

+**For task 5:** We fine-tuned joint values to position the needle centrally on the suturing board.

+**For task 6:** We executed the motion required for skin puncturing and verified the step size of this action.

 ## How to run the program